What Does the Quran Say About Other Religions?March 19, 2020 2023-08-07 14:48

 A later portion of the letter forbids Muslim men from forcing Christian women into marriage.
-Although it does permit Muslim men to marry Christian women, it states clearly that the women must consent to the wedding.
+Although it does permit Muslim men to marry Christian women, it states clearly that the women must consent to the wedding, which is a prerequisite for the validity of any marriage in Islam.
 It goes on to say that a Christian woman married to a Muslim man must be allowed to practice her religion and pray in Christian churches and is under no obligation to convert to Islam if she does not wish to do so.
-The inclusion of such decrees in the Ashtiname of Muhammad may have caught the monks of St. Catherine's Monastery off guard as they were simply looking for protection for their building and its contents.
-However, it speaks volumes about Muhammad's dedication to preserving Christianity even as his own religion gained a mammoth following.
-He did not wish to see any Christian treated poorly - monk or otherwise - and made sure his followers were aware of this fact.
+The inclusion of such decrees in the Ashtiname of Muhammad may have caught the monks of St. Catherine’s Monastery off guard as they were simply looking for protection for their building and its contents.
+However, it speaks volumes about the Prophet Muhammad’sﷺ dedication to preserving Christianity even as his own religion gained a mammoth following.
+He did not wish to see any Christian treated poorly – monk or otherwise – and made sure his followers were aware of this fact.

-Muhammad's promise to protect St. Catherine's Monastery, its monks, and the Christians in the area remained intact throughout his life and even after his death.
+The Prophet’sﷺ promise to protect St. Catherine’s Monastery, its monks, and the Christians in the area remained intact throughout his life and even after his death.
 It provided the foundation for what would become a long and fruitful relationship between the Muslims and the Christian monks.
-It is even said that Muhammad took to visiting the Monastery to break bread with its inhabitants and engage in respectful theological discourse.
-To this day, numerous certified copies of the Ashtiname of Muhammad remain in St. Catherine's Monastery.
+To this day, numerous certified copies of the Ashtiname of Muhammad remain in St. Catherine’s Monastery.
 The letter itself is regularly referenced by Muslim leaders in order to remind Muslims the world over of their obligation to respect and defend Christians, just as they must respect and defend the followers of any other religion from threat to their religious freedom.
 In 2019, Pakistani Prime Minister Imran Khan even quoted from the letter when speaking at the World Government Summit.

 More than any other religion, Islam puts a great deal of emphasis on the importance of religious freedom.
-This is largely owing to the immense persecution Muhammad and his followers faced in the early days of Islam.
-The Quran and the Hadith are both filled with reminders that Muslims should not seek to rectify the persecution they faced once by persecuting people of other religions.
+This is largely owing to the fact that Islam is the truth and the truth requires no compulsion and holds people to the highest moral code.
+To be derisive of any religion is against the teachings of Islam.
+Allah سُبْحَانَهُ وَتَعَالَى tells us in the Quran not to mock even the false idols of Mecca.
+The Quran and hadith are both filled with reminders that Muslims should not seek to rectify the persecution they faced once by persecuting people of other religions.
 Quran, 18:29, for example, declares that a person should not be forced to accept the message of Islam:

 The idea that one is free to either accept or reject the message of the Quran is repeated throughout the book.
 Passages which echo the statements of Quran, 18:29 include: